Rev 06/26/25

 The formula is based on the generally elongate and cylindrical morphology of nematodes, tapering towards both ends with the anterior bluntly rounded and the posterior more acute.

-Andrássy (1956) derived the formula by first calculating nematode volume and then determining nematode density (S) as the specific gravity of liquids in which they neither rose nor sank.
+Andrássy (1956) derived the formula by first calculating nematode volume (V) and then determining nematode density (S) as the specific gravity of liquids in which they neither rose nor sank.
 Then, W = SV.

 Nematode volume